rulewis/journey-optimizer.en/help/using/allow-list.md

 >
 >The allowed list maximum can contain up to 1,000 entries.

-If you want to [send proofs](preview.md#send-proofs), you must also add the email addresses or domains of your [test profiles](building-journeys/creating-test-profiles.md).
+The allowed list feature is honored not just when journey is executing, but also when you perform [message proofing](preview.md#send-proofs) and test journey in test mode.

 ## Allowed list logic

-When it comes to allowed list, the logic below is applied.
+When the allowed list is enabled at the sandbox level using the API call above and:

 * If the allowed list is empty, the allowed list logic is not applied.
 This means that you can send emails to any profiles, provided they are not on the [suppression list](suppression-list.md).

 * If the allowed list is **not** empty and the entity is not on the allowed list, the entity is considered as suppressed.
 The corresponding recipient will not receive the email.

 * If the allowed list is **not** empty and the entity is on the allowed list, the email can be sent to the corresponding recipient.
+However, if the entity is also on the suppression list, the corresponding recipient will not receive the email with the reason being **[!UICONTROL Suppressed]**.

-* If an entity is on the allowed list **and** on the suppression list, the corresponding recipient will not receive the email.
+* If the allowed list is **not** empty and the entity is not on the allowed list and also not in suppression list, the corresponding recipient will not receive the email.
+The entity is considered as not allowed.